sgunonu/DataSafe/LabGuide100000.md

 3. At the top of the dialog box in the **Sensitive Type** field, enter **age**.
 AGE is automatically retrieved as a sensitive type and you can select it.
 <!-- Image-->
 ![](./images/5.3.4.png " ")<br/>
 4. Scroll to the bottom and click **Add to Result**.
-Your sensitive data model is updated to include the AGE column.
+Your sensitive data model is updated to include the AGE column.<br/>
 5. To verify, enter age in the search box.
-HCM1.EMPLOYEES.AGE should be listed under **Biographic Information**.
+HCM1.EMPLOYEES.AGE should be listed under **Biographic Information**.<br/>
 <!-- Image-->
 ![](./images/5.3.5.png " ")<br/>
 6. Click **Save and Continue** and then **Exit**.